 Foxes, known as kitsune (狐) in Japanese, appear in many Japanese mythological stories and folktales.

 They are viewed as intelligent and capable of magic.
-Also, the messengers of Inari, one of the most worshiped Shinto gods.
-Inari shrines, such as the famous one at Fushimi, are thus full of fox statues)
+They are also regarded as the messengers of Inari, one of the most worshiped Shinto gods.
+Inari shrines, such as the famous one at Fushimi, are thus full of fox statues.

 As shape-shifting tricksters, though, they are also widely feared, especially during the Edo Period.
 In this case, the most notorious “evil” fox in Japanese folktales is undoubtedly Tamamo-no-Mae.
 The human form of a nine-tailed vixen, this wicked Yokai is believed to have masqueraded as a courtesan of Emperor Toba, subsequently causing great illness to the ruler.

 She was ultimately exposed and vanquished in the plains of Nasu.
 However, an addendum to the story then claimed that her spirit embedded itself into a stone known as the Sessho-seki.
 This stone, located in modern-day Tochigi Prefecture, subsequently spewed venomous gas day and night, till exorcised by a Buddhist monk.

 The Further Adventures of Daji?

 There have long been different stories about an evil vixen spirit Yokai in medieval Japan.
 The above version is a newer retelling by famed Ukiyo painter, Katsushika Hokusai.